dabbott05/Operating-Systems-Class/README.md

 # FinalProject.kt
     This is the final program we submitted.
 It builds off of the rough draft but is way more polished.
 This is the program we presented to the class with.

+# PROJECT 2 RUBRIC
+    The goal of this project is to allow students to understand how important managing computer memory is for a programmer.
+Programmers can do this by understanding three major concepts: 1) Stacks, 2) Heaps, and 3) Buffers.
+How each programming language works with the OS in managing this is different.
+    Some languages allow for a programmer in that language to give very specific instructions in memory management and other languages really cede all control to the OS and there are minimal instructions the language gives for any type of memory management.
+    • Each team will first have to research and learn not only the general concepts of what programming stacks, heaps, and buffers are, but then will have to learn how their specific OS and programming language works in managing those.
+    • Each team will have to show some code that will reflect the findings of their research to show how a programmer, using the team’s specific programming language, would write code to effectively and efficiently use computer memory when it comes to stacks, heaps and buffers.
+    • The team will also need to explain and demonstrate how the IDE they are using has or does not have any built-in tools to help in understanding a program’s memory usage.
+    • The team can also demonstrate any OS tools that would help show the memory usage by a specific process. (optional)
+    • Each team will then make a 15–20-minute presentation on all their research findings.
+    Presentations will be made on Tuesday October 28. o It will be important that each team member have complete understanding of everything the team is presenting
+    o There should be clear explanations and descriptions of all material presented and no just reading of information.
+    o Make sure the presentations are well rehearsed.
+    This assignment is going to be graded not on just the code and quick explanation, but on each team member’s depth of understanding of the material.
+I am expecting each team to be able to teach the rest of the class not only the code, but what the code does, how and when to use it compared to other code, and why your team decided to do it this way.
+# MemTest.kt
+    This is my first version of the meory management project.
+I did alot of research on stacks, heaps, and buffers.
+    This project was coded in kotlin and it demonstrates the call stack (calling a function) and the allocation of heap memory.
+    Did research on how the JVM works with operating systems to manage the memory.